2014 CONFERENCE INFORMATION

 IMPORTANT HOTEL INFORMATION

-All 2014 PSC Partners conference events (starting Friday afternoon April 25th) will take place at the Hyatt Regency Denver Tech Center, located at 7800 East Tufts Avenue, Denver, CO 80237.
-Additional information about the facility is available on the hotel’s website at: www.techcenter.hyatt.com.
+All 2014 PSC Partners conference events (starting Friday afternoon April 25th) will take place at the Hyatt Regency Denver Tech Center, located at 7800 East Tufts Avenue, Denver, CO 80237, 303-779-1234.
+There is a Hyatt Regency Downtown as well, so please be sure you are going to the Denver Tech Center!

-These group rates are available to our conference attendees from April 24-28, in the event that you would like to extend your stay before or after the conference.
-The special room rate will be available until March 28, 2014 or until the group block is sold out, whichever comes first.
-After March 28th, the discounted group rate will only be offered depending on availability and prevailing rates, so it is strongly advised that you make reservations as soon as possible to take advantage of the group rate.
+These group rates are available to our conference attendees from April 22-30, in the event that you would like to extend your stay before or after the conference.
+It is strongly advised that you make reservations as soon as possible to take advantage of the group rate.

 7800 East Tufts Avenue Denver, Colorado, USA, 80237,